great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_airflow.md

 ---
 title: How to Use Great Expectations with Airflow
 sidebar_label: "Airflow"
-description: "Run a Great Expectations checkpoint in Apache Airflow."
+description: "Run a Great Expectations checkpoint in Apache Airflow"
 id: how_to_use_great_expectations_with_airflow
 sidebar_custom_props: { icon: 'img/integrations/airflow_icon.png' }
 ---